-The following warrant transactions occurred during the six months ended March 31, 2021:
+The following warrant transactions occurred during the nine months ended June 30, 2021:

-The Company issued warrant to Ronald P. Erickson for 2,000,000 shares of common stock.
-The five year warrant is exercisable on a cash or cashless at \$1.53 per share and was valued using a Black-Scholes model at \$1,811,691.
+The Company issued warrants to Ronald P. Erickson for 2,000,000 shares of common stock.
+The five year warrant is immediately vested and exercisable on a cash or cashless basis at \$1.53 per share and was valued using a Black-Scholes model at \$1,811,691.